CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Experimental Evaluation

-\paragraph{Ineffectiveness in Handling Longer PoCs} Executables in \sysname accept various input formats, including text and binary files.
+\paragraph{Challenges in Handling Longer PoCs} Executables in \sysname accept various input formats, including text and binary files.
 A longer ground truth PoC typically implies that the target executable has more complex input parsing logic.
-This increased complexity makes it more difficult for an agent to manipulate the input to accurately reach the vulnerable code and trigger the vulnerability conditions.
-In \cref{fig:success_rate_vs_gt_poc_len}, we present the performance of \openhands with \gpt partitioned by the lengths of ground truth PoCs.
+This increased complexity makes it more difficult for an agent to generate inputs that accurately trigger the vulnerability conditions.
+In \cref{fig:success_rate_vs_gt_poc_len}, we present the performance of \openhands with \gptiv and \claudeiv partitioned by the lengths of ground truth PoCs.
 Tasks in the \([0, 10)\) range represent a relatively small input exploration space, where the agent achieves the highest success rate.

-However, the success rate drops significantly as the PoC length increases.
-For example, instances with PoCs longer than 100 bytes show a success rate of less than 8\%, despite comprising 65.7\% of the entire dataset.
+However, the success rate drops significantly as the ground truth PoC length increases.
+For instance, the agents show a success rate of only around 10\% on instances whose ground-truth PoCs are longer than 100 bytes, even though these instances represent 65.7\% of the entire benchmark.
 This highlights a major challenge for agents in analyzing complex programs and producing effective long inputs.

-\paragraph{Successes are often Achieved in Earlier Steps} Agents take varying numbers of steps to iteratively solve tasks, depending on the specific requirements of each task. \cref{fig:success_vs_steps} illustrates the distribution of results of \openhands with \gpt across different number of agent execution steps, with the maximum number of steps constrained to 100.
-Successful outcomes are primarily concentrated between steps 20 and 80, with a noticeable peak between steps 20 and 40.
-However, nearly half of runs terminate near the upper limit of 90-100 steps without achieving a successful outcome, as indicated by the grey ``Fail'' bars.
-This distribution suggests that while agents can solve relatively simple instances early on, they frequently encounter difficulties with more complex cases, often trying different testcases and performing code analysis in later iteration steps without success.
+Moreover, in \cref{fig:success_vs_steps} of \cref{app:results}, we show that agents have a higher success rate on early execution steps but fail more often near the upper limit of 80-100 steps.
+These results together indicate that \sysname's diverse benchmark instances create a ladder of difficulties.